Installation

 We just need the DP C++ interface, so we don’t source all DP environment.
 The libraries will be installed in path_to_install.

-3.4 Configure the makefile of GPUMD
+Configure the GPUMD makefile

 The GitHub link is Here.